jblebrun/qred/README.md

-A redis-backed job queue system that doesn't suck
+A redis-backed job queue system

 To run tests:
 ```